forketyfork/eyes/README.md

 backend = "mock"
 ```

 Or use the built-in defaults by running without a config file.
+Eyes gracefully handles missing configuration files by falling back to safe defaults with warnings.
 See [Configuration](docs/configuration.md) for all options.

 ## Architecture